Elia Alba: Photography

 Alba began to do portraiture in 2012.
 In art historian Maurice Berger's continuing New York Times explorations of the relationship between race and photographic depiction of race, he outlines Alba's reimagining of artists of color as A-list celebrities, giving them a place of honor in a mainstream art world that continues to ignore or play down their accomplishments.
-He quotes Alba's own observation,"These portraits go beyond merely a record of the subject," and convey "a deeper meaning or vision of the sitter, through their art."
+He quotes Alba's own observation, "These portraits go beyond merely a record of the subject," and convey "a deeper meaning or vision of the sitter, through their art."

 For these portraits Alba began by choosing an assortment of backdrops, props, and costumes that would accentuate the sitters' personae.
 These would subtly highlight the artist's contributions to the cultural landscape.
-In an interview with Jane Ursula Harris, Alba discusses the goal as being not just to document the artists in a straightforward manner or depict their working studios but to tell a story.
-To make the artists into iconic archetypes that embody their persona and their practice.
-To not only highlight each unique individual, but also to create a platform that connects them to the world.
+In an interview with Jane Ursula Harris, Alba "didn't want to document the artists in a straightforward manner.
+[She] wanted to tell a story and make the artists into iconic archetypes that embody their persona and their practice...and connect them to the world."

 Critic Naomi Lev wrote that Alba's pictures add a theatrical dimension to concepts of identity, blurring the hard boundaries of "difference" into something more slippery and beautiful.
-Seph Rodney devised different categories for all 60 portraits on view in at 8th Floor Gallery, New York City (December 2017) remarking how "One appreciates how Alba tenderly holds each of them up to a light, turning them this way and that to find what kinds of refractions best make them come to life."
+Seph Rodney devised different categories for all 60 portraits on view in at 8th Floor Gallery, New York City (December 2017) remarking that "One appreciates how Alba tenderly holds each of them up to a light, turning them this way and that to find what kinds of refractions best make them come to life."